 Notifying the Commission of any information regarding contamination as specified by the Commission or immediately upon request by the Commission.

-The notification must be from both the MTC and the Independent Testing Laboratory, separately and directly.
+The notification shall be from both the MTC and the Independent Testing Laboratory, separately and directly.

-The notification from the MTC must describe a proposed plan of action for both the destruction of the contaminated product and the assessment of the source of contamination.
+The notification from the MTC shall describe a proposed plan of action for both the destruction of the contaminated product and the assessment of the source of contamination.

 An MTC shall maintain the results of all testing for no less than one year.
 Testing results shall be valid for a period of one year.
 Marijuana and Marijuana Products with testing dates in excess of one year shall be deemed expired and may not be dispensed, sold, Transferred or otherwise conveyed until retested.